PickingUpPieces/nperf/README.md

 * `--output-file-path <OUTPUT_FILE_PATH>` — Define the path in which the results file should be saved.
 Make sure the path exists and the application has the rights to write in it

   Default value: `nperf-output.csv`
-* `--label-test <LABEL_TEST>` — Test label which appears in the output file, if multiple tests are run in parallel
+* `--label-test <LABEL_TEST>` — Test label which appears in the output file, if multiple tests are run in parallel.
+Useful for benchmark automation

   Default value: `nperf-test`
-* `--label-run <LABEL_RUN>` — Run label which appears in the output file, to differentiate between multiple different runs which are executed within a single test
+* `--label-run <LABEL_RUN>` — Run label which appears in the output file, to differentiate between multiple different runs which are executed within a single test.
+Useful for benchmark automation

   Default value: `run-nperf`
+* `--repetition-id <REPETITION_ID>` — Repetition label which appears in the output file, to differentiate between multiple different repetitions which are executed for a single run.
+Useful for benchmark automation

+  Default value: `1`
-* `--multiplex-port <MULTIPLEX_PORT>` — Use different port number for each sender thread, share a single port or shard a single port with reuseport
+* `--multiplex-port <MULTIPLEX_PORT>` — Configure if all threads should use different ports, share a port or use port sharding

   Default value: `individual`